BOARD OF DIRECTORS

 FORMER BOARD MEMBERS

-Orah Bilmes, Tony Caparelli, Maureen Cotter, Timothy Crepeau, Alyssa Champagne, Erin Moseley, Adam Riser, David Schrag, Adam Short, Joe Short
+Orah Bilmes, Thomas Briody, Tony Caparelli, Maureen Cotter, Timothy Crepeau, Alyssa Champagne, Erin Moseley, Adam Riser, David Schrag, Adam Short, Joe Short

 BOARD MEMBER BIOS: